DreamerOnACloud/flinkmink/src/content/posts/codepen Resizable Flexbox Layout with Responsive Image.md

 Basic understanding of HTML structure and CSS concepts, particularly flexbox layout properties and image handling with CSS.

 ## Code Breakdown

-Break the code into clear, digestible parts.
-Use the following subheadings and structure as a guide for organizing your code and explanations.
-The content provided here is just an example—replace it with the specifics of your topic.

 ### 1. Setting Up the Main Structure